blackballfoo/tdd-kata-bowling/README.md

 * The Score function needs to iterate through all the frames and calculate all their scores
 * The Score for a Strike or a Spare depends on the Frames Successor

+## Clues

+Start with the simplest test which is a gutter ball zero score game.
+Then work on another simple test to test when only 1 pin is hit on each roll.

+Next we can look at when you get a Spare and the scoring and then when you get a strike.

 ## Links
 http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata
 http://butunclebob.com/files/downloads/Bowling%20Game%20Kata.ppt